 The basic BigTIFF design was first proposed in 2004 and refined in this discussion on the Aware Systems mailing list.
 Contributors to the design discussion included Lynn Quam, Frank Warmerdam, Chris Cox, Rob Tillaart, Dan Smith, Bob Freisenhahn, Andrey Kiselev, Phillip Crews, and Gerben Vos.
 We thank all those who came before us for creating libtiff and designing the BigTIFF enhancements.

-These changes were made by Ole Eichhorn (email@example.com) of Aperio (www.aperio.com) and are donated to the public domain, in gratitude to Sam Leffler, Silicon Graphics, Joris Van Damme, Aware Systems, Frank Warmerdam, Andrey Kisley, Mike Welles, and all who have worked on libtiff over the years to provide such a great tool.
+These changes were made by Ole Eichhorn (firstname.lastname@example.org) while at Aperio (www.aperio.com) and are donated to the public domain, in gratitude to Sam Leffler, Silicon Graphics, Joris Van Damme, Aware Systems, Frank Warmerdam, Andrey Kisley, Mike Welles, and all who have worked on libtiff over the years to provide such a great tool.
 These changes are published on an "as is" basis and neither Ole Eichhorn nor Aperio make any warranty as to their fitness for any intended use.

 Sample BigTIFF images